bitmuster/AnyMate/README.txt

 Command and environment can be executed in terminal windows or directly in the current shell.
 The variable "shell" in AnyMate.py controls this behavior.
 Good presets are available for urxvt and xterm.

+I use this tool now on a daily basis for lots of years.
+It helps me to organize all my tasks while swtiching pc's, synchronsize files and keep track of software that is not installed via debian's package management.

 Commandline:
 ------------